Psy-Fer/ccflux/README.md

 If using CC `userConfig`, the values are set via the plugin settings UI and passed automatically as `CLAUDE_PLUGIN_OPTION_API_ENDPOINT` / `CLAUDE_PLUGIN_OPTION_API_TOKEN`.

 The `token` field is the long-lived refresh token issued by IT.
 The binary automatically exchanges it for a short-lived access token on each invocation (cached in `ccflux/token_cache.json`).
 Users never need to rotate this manually as long as they use Claude Code within the rolling window.

+On first run, the binary also generates a device-specific Ed25519 signing key (`ccflux/signing_key`, readable only by the user) and registers the public key with the receiver.
+Every subsequent report is signed with this key.
+This happens silently — no user action required.
+If reports are generated before the key registers (e.g. network down on first session), they are queued locally and drained automatically once registration succeeds.

 ### 4. Query usage